aholden85/pulumi-demo-go/README.md

 # Deployed Infrastructure
 This project will deploy the following resources into the target AWS account:
-- `1x` DynamoDB Table
+- `2x` DynamoDB Tables (Facts & Pats)
 	- `Several` DynamoDB Table Items, depending on which animal you're deploying, and how many facts are in the `assets/animals/<animal>/facts.txt` file (each line is a fact)
 - `1x` S3 Bucket and attached bucket policy to allow public access to the bucket and contained S3 objects
 	- `Several` S3 Objects, depending on what animal you're deploying, and how many images are in the `assets/animals/<animal>/images` folder (each file, other than the `metadata.json` file is an image)
-- `2x` Lambda Functions, one for the `Facts` endpoint, and one for the `Images` endpoint
+- `3x` Lambda Functions, one for the each endpoint:
+	1. `Facts`
+	2. `Images`
+	3. `Pats`
-- `2x` IAM Roles, one for each of the Lambda Functions, and attached IAM Role Policies to allow required permissions (get S3 Objects or DynamoDB Table items)
+- `3x` IAM Roles, one for each of the Lambda Functions, and attached IAM Role Policies to allow required permissions (interacting with S3 Objects or DynamoDB Table items)
 - `Several` API Gateway resources
 	- `1x` API Gateway Deployment
 	- `1x` API Gateway RestAPI
 	- `1x` API Gateway Stage

 # Utilisation of `Makefile`s
-There are several `Makefile`s as part of this project:
+There are two `Makefile`s as part of this project:
-- Each Lambda function has a `Makefile` that compiles the Go code and compresses it as a `.zip` file, ready to be deployed.
+1. There is a single `Makefile` that compiles the Go code for all Lambda functions and compresses the compiled artefact as a `.zip` file, ready to be deployed.
+The compiled code, and resulting `.zip` file will be stored in a `bin` folder under each Lambda function's folder.
-- The Pulumi code has a `Makefile` for `deploy`, `destroy` and `test` purposes.
+2. The Pulumi code has a `Makefile` for `deploy`, `destroy` and `test` purposes.
-  - Executing `make` from the `iac` folder will run the `integration` and `unit` tests before executing a `pulumi up` command.
+  - Executing `make` from the `iac` folder will run the `integration` and `unit` tests before executing the `pulumi up` command.

 # Testing
 Using a combination of `go test` and Pulumi's testing framework, I have implemented **unit** and **integration** testing. **Property** testing is also possible, but has not been implemented at this stage.